TIRANA, July 15

 Kryezi (or in Albanian: Kryeziu) is a village in the Puka municipality, Shkodra county.
 It is one of the villages chosen by the government for the project ‘100 Villages’, which aims at the economic and tourist development of 100 villages throughout Albania.
 Kryezi is one of the most beautiful villages in the north of the country, rich with water resources, canyons, waterfalls, and many historic and cultural traditions.
 Its name is believed to come from the black crest of the pines that dominate the village above the Hill of Gega.

-The village of Kryeziu is stretched along a lagoon for about 3 km, from the Bridge of Bardheti and the Bridge of Kodergege, up to the Neck of Ballci (in Albanian: Qafa e Ballcit).
+The village of Kryeziu is stretched along a valley for about 3 km, from the Bridge of Bardheti and the Bridge of Kodergege, up to the Neck of Ballci (in Albanian: Qafa e Ballcit).
 The neighborhoods of Kryeziu are: Lajthiza, Orosh, Brahaj, Murataj, Arifaj, Dervishaj, Quk Ballshi, and Zallah.
 There are many streams that pass along through the village, are: Fani, Rrahi, Kroni Hys, Pllacka, Bens, Prrezi, Nermjece Qaf-Hije, Brraka Kolics, Lum Mahall, etc.

 Currently, the village has 1,200 inhabitants, and it is known as the place of origin of many famous Albanian patriots from the movement of the Albanian National Awakening movement (also known as the Albanian Renaissance) from the 19th century until 1912.

 Waterfall of Kryezi Video Credit/ Ilir Shyti FB

 Reading suggestion: What Are the ‘100 Villages’ Part of the Rural Development Program